Cinnamon-Sugar Rhubarb Cake Recipe

-- 2. Pour into a greased 13-in. x 9-in. baking dish.
+- 2. Pour into a greased 13x9-in. baking dish.
 Combine the cinnamon and remaining sugar; sprinkle over batter.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Serve warm; if desired, sprinkle with confectioners' sugar.
 Yield: 12-16 servings.

 1 slice: 227 calories, 7g fat (2g saturated fat), 14mg cholesterol, 179mg sodium, 39g carbohydrate (27g sugars, 1g fiber), 3g protein.

 "The first thing i made with my home grown Rhubarb several years ago, and now i make it every year.
 So moist !!
 Awesome !!!!
 This year i am going to try it gluten free.
 Let ya know how it turns out !!"